astout55555/todo_list_react_app/README.md

 4. when todo is selected, change `currentTodo` state by selecting the correct Todo from the list using its ID (accessible as data on the element?) - use `currentTodo` info to populate modal - change state to null when modal is closed
 5. use Modal component in flexible way to handle updates and new todos--form data controlled using state, so I don't have to duplicate large amounts of JSX and pass on so many properties a layer deeper to a conditionally rendered NewModal

-## Build Plan
+## Notes

-0. unrelated, but I noticed a recommendation online to run `npm install --save-dev @tsconfig/vite-react` and also put `"extends": "@tsconfig/vite-react/tsconfig.json"` in my tsconfig.json file...might change how the typing is getting linted...
+-I noticed a recommendation online to run `npm install --save-dev @tsconfig/vite-react` and also put `"extends": "@tsconfig/vite-react/tsconfig.json"` in my tsconfig.json file...might change how the typing is getting linted.
+I should do this and then fix any new linter errors that appear, to be extra thorough.

-1. implement ability to change todo data back to default (empty) value for "description"